theprincesbride/substrings_dictionary/README.md

 # substrings_dictionary

-A simple Ruby project that will take a word and a dictionary and return a hash listing each sub-string that was found and how many times it was found.
+A simple Ruby project that in which the sub_strings method will take a word and a dictionary as arguments and return a hash listing each sub-string that was found and how many times it was found.